 Grad-Undergrad Research Connections

-Grad students, do you remember what it was like to be an undergrad curious about research and grad school?
-Did you have access to experiences and people to help you understand what it’s like and how to get involved?
+Grad students: Do you remember what it was like to be an undergrad curious about research and graduate school?
+Did you have access to researchers who could help you understand what it’s like and how to get involved?
 Many undergrads at UC do not, so we have created Grad-Undergrad Research Connections to help them get the guidance they seek.

 This program is open to graduate students with at least one semester of research experience.

-As a member of this network, at a minimum you agree to communicate with undergraduate students each semester to talk with them about your research activity and life as a grad student.
+As a member of this network, you agree to meet with up to four undergraduate students per semester to talk about your research pathway and life as a graduate student.
+In addition, you should inquire about their interests and introduce them to people in your network who may be interested in working with them.